Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Introduction

 \section{Introduction}

 Determinantal point processes, being of central importance in contemporary random matrix theory and beyond, exhibit a rich analytical structure and have remained an active research topic in probability and related fields for almost half a century.
-One common way of specifying probability laws of point processes is by providing distributions of the corresponding linear (or additive) \textit{functionals}, also referred to as \textit{statistics}.
-Such a status, and the fact that often in practice statistics are the only quantities that can be observed directly, renders additive statistics the objects of intrinsic mathematical and applied interest.
+One common way of specifying probability laws of point processes is by prescribing distributions of the corresponding linear (or additive) \textit{functionals}, also referred to as \textit{statistics}.
+This status, and the fact that often in practice statistics are the only quantities that can be observed directly, renders them the objects of intrinsic mathematical and applied interest.

-While linear statistics of one-dimensional determinantal point processes have been extensively studied, and the corresponding theory includes a multitude of deep results, the same cannot yet be said about their multidimensional cousins (e.g., see R.~Bauerschmidt, P.~Bourgade, M.~Nikula, H.-T.~Yau~\cite[Section 1.3]{BBNY2019} for a discussion of this point).
-That fact can be attributed to the immanent analytical difficulty due to a much more involved analytical and algebraic structure of the objects in question.
-Perhaps the simplest subclass of the processes, still rich enough to demonstrate non-trivial behavior, consists of those possessing \textit{radial}, or \textit{rotational} symmetry.
+While linear statistics of one-dimensional determinantal point processes have been extensively studied, and the corresponding theory includes a multitude of deep results, the same cannot yet be said about their multidimensional cousins (e.g., see the survey~\cite{F2023} by P. J. Forrester and references therein).
+This fact can be attributed to the immanent difficulty due to a much more involved analytical and algebraic structure of the objects in question.
+Perhaps the simplest subclass of the processes, still rich enough to demonstrate non-trivial behavior, consists of those possessing \textit{radial}, or \textit{rotational}, symmetry.
 To take full advantage of the symmetry, the statistics should also enjoy this property.
 We refer to~\cite{ABE2023, AKS2023, BC2022, BS2023, C2022, CL2023, FL2022, HM2013, S2020} and references therein for related studies and discussions.